davidbau/quick-netdissect/README.md

 ## Setup

 Depends on having the Broden dataset available.
+Use the `download=True` flag on the BrodenDataset constructor, or run
-Run `script/dlbroden.sh` to download it into the `dataset/` directory.
+ `python -m netdissect --download` to download it into the `dataset/broden` directory.

 Also, if `conda` is available, `script/setup_p3t41.sh` will create an Anaconda environment with python 3 and a current build of pytorch 4.1.